 Wet masks make it difficult to breathe.
 Masks are not necessary while swimming or when showering but should be worn at all other times in the facility including on the pool deck.

-Be aware that non-medical masks have limitations, and improper mask use and disposal can increase the risk of infection.
+Be aware that masks have limitations, and improper mask use and disposal can increase the risk of infection.

 Instruct workers and others to change their mask if it becomes wet or soiled.
 They may wish to bring a second mask in a clean paper bag, envelope, or container that does not trap moisture.
-Reusable soiled masks should be stored in a separate bag or container.
+Reusable soiled masks should be stored in a separate container.

 Workers should be instructed not touch the outside of the mask while removing it and to wash their hands when finished.